Opera VPN Review 2020

 No, I do not recommend Opera VPN.

-There’s noting to like about this other than the fact that it is free.
-It keeps your data logs and even the social profiles when you login to social media websites.
+There’s nothing to like about this other than the fact that it is free.
+It keeps your data logs and even the social profiles when you log in to social media websites.

 This shows Opera VPN is not a safe VPN to use.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?